 If you’ve got a bag of clothes destined for the Charity shop, they could be used for indoor activities like clothes customisation instead.
 Teach older kids how to applique and sew on buttons, or use iron-on patches.

 You can get some great at-home clay sets that allow kids to create their own bowls, mugs and other clay creations.
-Simply create then bake in the oven for home made clay ornaments, crockery or toys.
+Simply create then bake in the oven for homemade clay ornaments, crockery or toys.

 Get your kids involved in the kitchen by making yummy cakes, we love the recipe for these Vanilla Swirl Cupcakes from Mary Berry.
-Butterfly cakes with hundreds and thousands are also a great option, or even just decorating some shop bought cupcakes is the perfect way to entertain kids in the kitchen.
+Butterfly cakes with hundreds and thousands are also a great option, or even just decorating some shop-bought cupcakes is the perfect way to entertain kids in the kitchen.

 There are plenty of biscuit recipes out there perfect for kids, if you don’t want to deal with the washing up of baking, you can simply decorate a plain rich tea biscuit with icing and sweets.

-22) Make believe café or restaurant
+Make-believe café or restaurant

 You might not be able to get out to your favourite café or restaurant right now (or since before having kids, if we’re being honest) but you can recreate the magic at home with food and furniture you already have.
 A small set of drawers makes the perfect cash register in a pinch.